Rhododendron catawbiense

 The species is named after the Catawba River.

 Classification

-Rhododendron catawbiense belongs to the Subgenus Hymenanthes, within which it is further assigned to Section Ponticum and Subsection Pontica.
-The latter — one of the 24 subsections of Ponticum — also contains about a dozen other species.
+Rhododendron catawbiense belongs to the subgenus Hymenanthes, within which it is further assigned to section Ponticum and subsection Pontica.
+The latter—one of the 24 subsections of Ponticum—also contains about a dozen other species.
 The taxonomy has been confused by a tendency to group all large leaved Rhododendrons under the catch-all R. catawbiense.

 Cultivation and uses

 Rhododendron catawbiense is cultivated as an ornamental plant, popular both in North America and in parts of Europe.
 It is primarily grown for its spring flower display.
-Outside of its native range, many cultivars and hybrids have been created, such as 'Purple Elegans', 'Roseus Elegans', and 'Grandiflorum'.
+Outside of its native range, many cultivars and hybrids have been created, such as 'Catawbiense Grandiflorum', 'Purple Elegans', 'Roseus Elegans', and 'Grandiflorum'.